hahahaha123567/hello-world/README.md

-I wrote them when I am a noob student.
+I wrote them when I was a noob student.